Interaction Graphs: Additives: Denotational Semantics

 So, the categories considered are not a denotational semantics for MALL, and the $\with$ seems to be a bad candidate for defining a product.
-However, we get the following result that tells us the $\with$ may not be so bad after all, and suggest keeping it but considering conducts up to an observational quotient.
+We will now see how one can solve this issue by using the observational equivalence.